yiphei/yif-AI/deep_sight_transformer/README.md

 ### Encoder-Decoder

-> This section reiterates the equivalent section in *Auto-regressive Encoder-Decoder Transformer*.
+> This section reiterates the respective section in *Auto-regressive Encoder-Decoder Transformer*.
 You can skip it if you have already read that one

 In the canonical encoder-decoder transformer, the encoder runs once on an input, and then the decoder runs auto-regressively on its own output while attending to the encoder output.
 It looks like this